brycehenson/thermal_ghost_sim/README.md

 # Thermal_Ghost_sim
 **Bryce M. Henson**
-Numerical proof of principle for thermal ghost imaging
+Development of unit tests for calculating correlation functions and then to be used for numerical proof of principle for thermal ghost imaging.

 Thermal ghost imaging exploits the correlations that exist between thermaly distributed particles(photons or atoms) in order to image an object with a single pixel detector.
 The setup involves splitting the input thermal atoms into two arms, one with a spatialy resolved detector and the other with the object and a single pixel detector behind it.
 Pervious work in our group has used more higly correlated source of metastable helium in order to perform "traditional" ghost imaging ([R.Khaimov,B. Henson, et.
 Al "Ghost imaging with atoms" Nature](https://www.nature.com/articles/nature20154),[Arxiv preprint](https://arxiv.org/abs/1607.02240)), the hope is that the dramaticaly higher flux of thermal atom sources may compensate for the decreased correlation amplitude.

 The goals of this project are
-* Test if thermal ghost imaging is practicaly realizable in our system.
+* Form a unit test for correlation functions that we use
-  * QE
+  * colinear
-  * FLux
+  * back to back
-  * Resolution
+  * would be nice if we could have a function that produces a well known g2 amplitude for us to compare with.
 * Come up with an algorithm for constructing fake data with arbitrary correlations
   * Thermal correlations
   * Arbitrary function